-Mike Siggins has been playing all sorts of games for 45 years and writing about them for 35, and painting stuff since 1970.
+Mike Siggins has been playing all sorts of games for 45 years, writing about them for 35, and painting stuff since 1970.
 He is probably best known for publishing and editing Sumo magazine (1989-1998), which pioneered in-depth reviews and analysis of German Games, for The Rules Bank, and his work on The Game Cabinet.

 He has also written for Perfidious Albion, Games International, Games & Puzzles, G3, Interactive Fiction, Strategy Plus, Games Magazine, Wargames Illustrated, Battlegames and Miniature Wargames.
 He served as a member of the editorial board of Games & Puzzles, and on the Daily Telegraph Game of the Year panel.
 He is a founder member of the IGA jury.
 He was at the first Gathering of Friends and was Guest of Honour at the 2006 event.
 He won the inaugural Terry Wise Award.

 Mike works as a writer, designer and professional modeller.
 He is also a game design consultant, developing games for the likes of Reiner Knizia, Charles Vasey, Sophisticated Games, SCi, Z-Man, Bluebird Press and R&D Games.
 He has several boardgame designs to his credit, and he is also designing for a major publisher.
 His main gaming interests are innovative, chaotic and thematic game systems, sports and historical subjects, ludemes and narrative atmosphere.
 His favourite achievements are his development work on many of the Key games, The Hobbit, and the credit in Tales of the Arabian Nights.